ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 In addition to adding strings to the log and colored markers to the timeline, a particularly useful set of annotations is the Custom Activity Maps.
 These are the named colored bands you can see at the bottom of the Streamline timeline view shown in *Figure 1*.
 They can be used to show when specific parts of your application are running, such as the pre-processing or inference, and layered for functions within functions etc.

-To add these you'll need to import the functions that start `gator_cam_` from `streamline_annotate.h` through your wrapper files in the same way as the functions above.
-Then you can use CAMs, but first you'll need to set up the tracks the annotations will appear on and an id system for each annotation.
+To add these you will need to import the functions that start `gator_cam_` from `streamline_annotate.h` through your wrapper files in the same way as the functions above.
+Then you can use CAMs, but first you will need to set up the tracks the annotations will appear on and an id system for each annotation.
 The `baseId` code below is to ensure that in the case of multiple places in your code adding annotations, the ids are unique.

-Here is an example setup in a class's companion object.
+Here is an example setup in a class's companion object:

 ```kotlin
   companion object {